The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Gaia-Enceladus-Sausage member selection

-Three of the 94 \gaia-Enceladus stars have \teff much higher than the rest of the sample of stars (one of which is also an $\alpha$-rich star).
-These are marked with open black circles on Figures \ref{fig:initial_ges_selection_dynamics} and \ref{fig:abundance_comparison}.
-Their orbital properties are consistent with \gaia-Enceladus membership: large \jr and small \jphi; but they are clearly bluer and hotter than the rest of the stars.
-There are three possibilities to explain these stars: (1) their orbital parameters are incorrect due to uncertain input parameters; (2) they are simply younger Milky Way stars that have been thrown into halo orbits by some dynamical process; (3) they are blue stragglers from \gaia-Enceladus.
-Evidence for option (1) is that the observed astrometry and radial velocities of these three stars do have comparatively large uncertainties as they are more distant than most of the other stars in the \gaia-Enceladus selection.

-There is the intriguing possibility that they are blue stragglers --- main sequence-like stars that stand out in roughly-coeval populations because they are significantly more massive than the bulk of the population's stars \citep{Bailyn1995}.
-Many globular clusters have a population of blue stragglers, and the leading mechanisms invoked to explain their presence are binary mergers and/or stellar collisions.
-Identifying them in the field is much more difficult because you are no longer considering a `closed box' environment that you might expect to have a narrow range of age and metallicity.
-A wider search of stars observed by GALAH with retrograde orbits ($\jphi<0$) does find an intriguing population of possible blue stragglers based on photometry and stellar parameters.
-These warrant further study.
+There is one further possible contaminant star.
+This star, marked with open black circle on Figure \ref{fig:initial_ges_selection_dynamics} has a location on \teff-\logg diagrams and CMD (Figures \ref{fig:initial_ges_selection_dynamics}b and h respectively) that makes the star too young and/or massive to belong to GSE.
+Briefly, there are three possible explanations: (1) it has relatively large errors in its orbital parameters, so it could simply be the result of unreliable measurements; (2) it is a young in situ Milky Way star that has ended up in a halo orbits by some dynamical process \citep{Famaey2005,Bensby2007,Williams2011,Casey2014}; (3) it is a blue straggler (BS) star.
+BS are main sequence-like stars that stand out in roughly-coeval populations because they are significantly more massive than the normal MS turn-off mass of the population \citep{Bailyn1995}.
+Many globular clusters have a population of BS, and the leading mechanisms invoked to explain their presence are binary mergers and/or stellar collisions.
+Identifying them in the field is much more difficult because you are no longer considering a `closed box' environment, but estimates suggest the fraction of the nearby halo BS is of the order of 20 per cent \citep{Casagrande2020}.

-Overall, there appears to be little obvious contamination of non-\gaia-Enceladus stars into our sample.
-The prograde and retrograde stars in our \gaia-Enceladus selection display very similar CDF, unlike other samples of halo stars.
-The possible blue stragglers and $\alpha$-rich stars do not affect the analysis of the Spite Plateau as they by chance lack reliable lithium abundances.
+Overall, there appears to be little obvious contamination of non-GSE stars into our sample.
+Neither the possible blue stragglers, nor the $\upalpha$-rich stars affect the analysis of the Spite Plateau as they, by chance, lack reliable lithium abundances.